zofiag/typedoc-plugin-monorepo/README.md

 This plugin allows you to specify a regular expression with a capture group.
 This is then used to collect related items into one module.

 This plugin is inspired by, and based on, [asgerjensen/typedoc-plugin-external-module-map](https://github.com/asgerjensen/typedoc-plugin-external-module-map).
 However, this plugin will automagically rename top-level modules discovered to a new "Package" type, and auto-discover and display READMEs for the individual packages.
+Furthermore, these packages are used as top-level entries in the table of contents.

 This plugin is intended for monorepos that deliver more than one NPM package in a single Git repository.